gwax/www-gwax/posts/2006/03/hiking-hospitals-and-the-h3.rst

 (not exaggerating), the average person will have only an inch or three of head room and then the windows are about a foot and a half tall; it makes you cramped and claustrophobic; what a waste.
-Suffice it to say that our concurrant view was that the H3 sucks, though our language wasn't so PC.
+Suffice it to say that our concurrent view was that the H3 sucks, though our language wasn't so PC.

 We managed to get hiking just shortly after 11a and we were making fantastic time until we hit the long swathes of steep snow and ice.
-Progress slowed down but we kept truding along and eventually made the summit of Mount Liberty.
+Progress slowed down but we kept trudging along and eventually made the summit of Mount Liberty.
 The views from the summit were really fantastic; we could see everything for hundreds of miles in every direction and the snow-covered peaks all over the landscape were really